Getting fundamental and price data for international stocks

 Older data is often considered irrelevant, which is unfortunate since it can be extremely useful in analysing how firms coped with specific problems or economic conditions in the past.
 Even the institutional feeds such as Bloomberg and Thomson Reuters are more limited on this than you might expect.
 Around 20-25 years tends to be the maximum even for very large and long-lived companies.

 So where should you look?
 The single best free source is probably the markets section of Financial Times website.
-This has a significant amount of five-year company fundamental data, covering a wide range of international markets.
+This has a significant amount of company fundamental data from Thomson Reuters covering a wide range of international markets, although only five years of history is available (this unfortunately seems to be a standard condition with most Thomson Reuters licences).
 It also has probably the most comprehensive free stock screener available for international stocks.
 You need to register, but don’t currently have to be a subscriber to the paper.

 Morningstar is best known for mutual fund information, but also has a substantial amount of corporate financial data covering a number of international markets.
-Five year data is free – although not quite as comprehensive as on the FT website – while 10 year historical data is available for some markets as a premium product.
+Five year data is free – although not quite as detailed as on the FT website – while 10 year historical data is available for some markets as a premium product (US$23.95 per month or US199 per year).